KendyC/kendyc.github.io/ReadMe.md

 and as we learn, we play, we explore and race, we help make the world a better place

-and together...we make the future!
+and together...we make the future!</i>